teamcons/PS-Whimsiness/README.md

-Windows doesnt respect or leave untouched some settings And im annoyed when i read something or wait for emails, and it goes to sleep
+Windows doesnt respect or leave untouched some settings And im annoyed when i read something or wait for emails, and it goes to sleep So this just creates an icon in systray and keeps the puter awake.

-So this just creates an icon in systray and keeps the puter awake.
+NEW: Also now has an option to activate a window and workspaces overview as top left hot corner

   <table align="center" border="none">